rutikwankhade/Devblogs-hashnode/cl6aamnif0bfpz0nv8uj69dd9.md

 ## 🍪 The baking/ making process

 Once I decided on the idea it was time to bake it.
+Oh sorry, make it.
 While building the app, I made various decisions on the approach or the tools I used which I will talk about as we move forward.

 ### 👶 Explain like I am 5
 While writing about the copy on the landing page, I wanted to try something different.
 So I started writing it like users are talking to me and I am explaining it to them.
 This gave me an idea of making up Joe (yup, the same one we talked with earlier).
 So I made it like I am explaining to Joe what's this app about like he is 5.

 ### 🎨 The user interface
-I used Nextjs for building and TailwindCSS along with headlessUI for styling the app.
+I used **Nextjs** for building and **TailwindCSS** along with **headlessUI** for styling the app.

 ![hero.webp](https://cdn.hashnode.com/res/hashnode/image/upload/v1659326200371/9ViBmBN3r.webp align="left")

 ### ✅ Authentication
 I tried three different approaches for this one.
+Let me explain.
 #### 1. No account needed
 The app was focusing on crowdsourcing the data, so I thought not to make users log in or signup.
 Anyone can come up and shoot their ideas.